Prompting Techniques

 Clarify the task first

 Section titled “Clarify the task first”Many prompting failures begin before the agent writes a single line of code.
-If the task is underspecified, framed too narrowly, or missing the right reference points, the agent will confidently optimize for the wrong thing.
+If the task is underspecified, framed too narrowly, or missing the right reference points, the agent may confidently optimize for the wrong thing.
 These techniques help you align on intent before execution begins.

 Frame first, then implement